A year of supporting kids’ health and well-being through the power of food in schools

 Statement of Activities

-Note: The figures presented here are the audited financials for the 12-month fiscal period from August 1, 2019 to July 31, 2020.
+The figures presented here are the audited financials for the 12-month fiscal period from August 1, 2020 to July 31, 2021.
 Total Revenues reflects unrestricted revenue and revenue released from restriction.
-FoodCorps received stimulus funding through the Small Business Administration’s Paycheck Protection Program, to maintain staff levels during the COVID pandemic and economic downturn during our 2020–2021 fiscal year.
-This is reflected here in our Other Liabilities in the amount of $2.3M.
-We estimate that 80% will be forgivable and recognized as revenue in FY21.
+FoodCorps received stimulus funding (that was forgiven in full) through the Small Business Administration’s Paycheck Protection Program, to maintain staff levels during the COVID pandemic and economic downturn during our 2020–2021 fiscal year.

 2019–2020 Board of Directors